jeffnyman/zifmia/README.md

 *Freefall* (`freefall.z5`, `freefall.inf`) is basically an attempt to code a Tetris clone for the Z-Machine.
 This was written by Andrew Plotkin.

-*SameGame* (`samegame.inf`, `samegame.z5`), is billsed as "another episode in the Z-Machine abuse saga", written by Kevin Bracey.
+*SameGame* (`samegame.inf`, `samegame.z5`), is billed as "another episode in the Z-Machine abuse saga", written by Kevin Bracey.
 SameGame is an implementation of a simple arcade game and is also stated to be "a stress test of Z-Machine interpreters."

+*Risorgimento Represso* written by Michael Coyne.
+This game was chosen because it has a z-code (`risorg.z8`), zblorb (`risorg.zblorb`), and gblorb (`risorg.glborb`) version.
+I have not distributed the source for the game in my repository but it is available as [risorg_src](http://ifarchive.org/if-archive/games/source/inform/risorg_src.zip).

 ## Advent